rhaiscript/book/src/rust/modules/resolvers.md

 -----------------------------

 The _default_ module resolution service, not available for [`no_std`] or [WASM] builds.
-Loads a script file (based off the current directory) with `.rhai` extension.
+Loads a script file (based off the current directory or a specified one) with `.rhai` extension.

+### Function namespace

 All functions in the _global_ namespace, plus all those defined in the same module, are _merged_ into a _unified_ namespace.